JayVanSchaick/2D-Noise-Mixer/README.md

 ## Some Example Output

-##### Using Unity: 2D Mixed Noise applied as a texture to a plain on the left, 2D Mixed Noise applied to the terrain system.
+##### Using Unity: 2D Mixed Noise applied as a texture to a plain on the left, 2D Mixed Noise applied to the terrain system on the right.

 <p align="center">
  <img style="display: flex; flex-wrap: wrap;" src = "zRead%20Me%20Images/Capture%201.png" width="25%">